IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/external-ldap.md

 # Configuring an External LDAP Server

-To use an LDAP Server other than the pre-configured OpenLDAP instance which comes as part of the LM installation, follow these steps.
+To use an LDAP Server other than the pre-configured OpenLDAP instance which comes as part of the TNCO installation, follow these steps.

 ## Disable Installation and Set Up of OpenLDAP